These Strawberry Biscuits are studded with fresh, ripe strawberries and drizzled with a sweet vanilla glaze. Hello Springtime flavors!

 Biscuits vs Scones

 How are they different?
 Well, that's tough to pin down and opinions vary.
 In general, biscuits are flakier, more often savory (not always), have more butter, and are made with buttermilk.
-Scones tend to be sweet (but not always), are more fluffy, use an egg in place of some of the butter, and are made with cream.
+Scones tend to be sweet (but not always), are more fluffy, use an egg in place of some of the butter, and are usually made with heavy cream.
 Is that more clear?

 In conclusion, if someone calls it a biscuit or a scone, just take them at their word.
 Is it delicious?
 That's the important thing, not the name.
+You can call them strawberry rocket ships for all I care, just pass the plate while you're doing it!

 Instructions

-7. Cut the square into 4 pieces, stack them on top of each other, and press down again into a square.
+Step 7.
+Cut the square into 4 pieces, stack them on top of each other, and press down again into a square.
 Repeat this process two more times.

-8. Dust the top of your dough, and a rolling pin, with flour and roll your dough out into a ½ inch thick rectangle.
+Step 8.
+Dust the top of your dough, and a rolling pin, with flour and roll your dough out into a ½ inch thick rectangle.

 Equipment